- Course Type: Undergraduate

 The Junior Freshman (first) year is designed to ensure that you are fully competent in basic musical skills and provides an introduction to historical and analytical musicology, compositional techniques and music technology.

 In the Senior Freshman (second) year you will continue with the above subjects from the first year while beginning to explore your specialist area – either composition, musicology, or music technology.
-Single honor students will also select a Broad Curriculum course (see http://www.tcd.ie/Broad_Curriculum), and TSM students have a wider range of options that includes Broad Curriculum.
+Students will also select a Broad Curriculum course (see http://www.tcd.ie/Broad_Curriculum).

 The Sophister years